-Lubert-Adler has adopted an investment allocation policy that governs the allocation of investment opportunities across its Funds and permitted investment vehicles.
+Lubert-Adler has adopted an investment allocation policy that governs the allocation of investment opportunities across the Lubert-Adler Funds.
 It is our policy to allocate investment opportunities (i) on a fair and equitable basis; (ii) consistent with all Fund disclosures, representations and contractual obligations; and (iii) consistent with our allocation policy.